-It’s time to shock your pool with chlorine real hard to eradicate the algae.
+It’s time to shock your green pool with chlorine really hard to eradicate the algae.
 Chlorine is a disinfectant, and algae cannot stand exposure to it for a prolonged time.

 The filter is a vital component in killing green algae.
 It does not eliminate the algae independently, but it helps disperse and spread it over a larger area.

-Keep the filter running after you’ve shocked the pool the number of times you want to shock it, and don’t turn the filter off until the water is spotless.
-Your water will usually clear out five days or fewer.
+Keep the filter running after you’ve shocked the green pool the number of times you want to shock it and don’t turn the filter off until the water is spotless.
+Your water will usually clear out in five days or less.